Gia1987/CV/README.md

 - Diagnosing and resolving problems and bugs to aid performances across the entire application.
 - Making, reviewing and merging pull requests.
 - Working in accordance with Agile, attending daily Scrums and working to two-weeks sprints.
-- Building API’s, Lambdas functions and deployment on AWS.
+- Building API’s, Lambda functions and deployment on AWS.

 #### Trainee Software Developer, Makers Academy, London (Jan 2018 to May 2018)